PasinduRashmika/PasinduRashmika/README.md

 - 👋 Hi, I’m @PasinduRashmika
 - 👀 I’m interested in Web development & Programming.
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning React js & Node js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...